mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 == Changelog ==

+= 1.2.6 =
+* Fixed an issue with the frontend when the Customize page is deleted.
+* Fixed an issue with activating the plugin from wp-cli.

 = 1.2.5 =
 * Fixed some issues with the examples in the readme.txt file.
 * Updated the readme.txt to reflect that WP 4.4.2 is tested and working.

 = 1.2.4 =
 * Fixed a bug with the Fix Customize Page tool.